mgouzenko/micro-pp/docs/Tutorial1.md

 The `new_entry` callback will now extract the post requests for a new entry and redirect to the homepage.
 We can safely do this because we defined that the callback will only be reached when the request method is a POST.

 If you build and run the blog, you will see that it looks much nicer with all of the user functionality takes place on the homepage.

+## Concluding Remarks

+Congratulations on finishing the tutorial!
+To learn some more advanced features of micro++ and further improve your blog, try Tutorial 2!

+You can view all the source code for the completed tutorial in `example_webapps/tutorial/`